The common curriculum consists of 8 courses. Other requirements for graduate students will be set by the student's area of specialization.

 Statistics Requirement: Three courses (these courses must be passed with a grade of B or better):

-- Statistics 22000 or Bus 41000 or equivalent approved by the Graduate Curriculum Committee.
+- Statistics 22000 or Business 41000 or equivalent approved by the Graduate Curriculum Committee.
 More advanced courses, for which these courses are prerequisites also fulfill this requirement.

 Trial Research Seminar: All graduate students are required to take the trial research seminar in the spring quarter of the first year.
 The purpose of this seminar is to help students formulate and complete their trial research projects.